-- In a sterile environment, peel apart to open the pouch and remove the lens holding blister case. - Gentle peel the aluminium foil of the blister case with care and grasp the lens optics using smooth edged forceps and lift. - Soak or rinse lens in sterile balanced salt solution or sterile normal saline solution. - The lens, due to some static charge produced while opening the blister case, may stick to the foil cap in rare instances. - Ensure that the lens is in good condition, check optic and haptic surfaces for adherence of any particles. - Do not attempt to re sterilize this lens. - Do not autoclave this lens. - Handle the lens carefully.
+- In a sterile environment, peel apart to open the pouch and remove the lens case. - Unscrew the lens case with care and grasp the lens optics using smooth edged forceps and lift. - Soak or rinse lens in sterile balanced salt solution or sterile normal saline solution. - The lens, due to some static charge produced while opening the lens case, may stick to the cap in rare instances. - Ensure that the lens is in good condition for optic and haptic surfaces for adherence of any particles. - Do not attempt to re sterilize this lens. - Do not autoclave this lens. - Handle the lens carefully.
 Locking forceps or needle holders should never be used to pick up lenses. - Follow the instructions given in "INJECTING TECHNIQUE "given at the end of this IFU to Implant the IOL.